Edwin Waller

-Edwin Leonard Waller (November 4, 1800 - January 3, 1881) was an American businessman, signer of the Texas Declaration of Independence, the first mayor of Austin, Texas, and the designer of its downtown grid plan.
+Edwin Leonard Waller (November 4, 1800 - January 3, 1881) was an American businessman who served as the first mayor of Austin from January to August 1840.
+He was a signer of the Texas Declaration of Independence and the designer of Austin's grid plan.

 Texas independence

 He was born in Spotsylvania County, Virginia, United States, in 1800 to a family settled in the state since colonial times when they emigrated from Buckinghamshire, England.
 His family later settled in Missouri.

 In April 1831, he immigrated to the Mexican state of Coahuila y Tejas.
 On July 20, he received a land grant from the government in present-day Brazoria County.
 He began a shipping business, transporting cotton from Velasco, Texas, to New Orleans, Louisiana, using his ship, the Sabine, and was once briefly arrested in Velasco for refusing to pay Mexican customs duty.

 He very quickly became active in the movement for Texas independence from Mexico.
 On June 26, 1832, he fought and was wounded at the Battle of Velasco, an early skirmish in the Texas Revolution.
 In 1833, he became the alcalde of Brazoria Municipality.
 In 1835, he represented the Columbia Municipality at the Consultation in San Felipe de Austin, where he was chosen by the members to serve in the General Council of the Provisional Government of Texas.

 On February 1, 1836, he was elected as the Brazoria delegate to the Convention of 1836 in Washington-on-the-Brazos, where he signed the newly adopted Texas Declaration of Independence on March 2.
 At the convention, he served on the committee that helped draft the Constitution of the Republic of Texas.